cserteGT3/PlayGround/SzimGeo-ICP/README.md

 For a little help:

-`add MeshCat FileIO MeshIO Interact CoordinaTransformations StaticArrays Colors NearestNeighbors GeometryTypes StatsBase BenchmarkTools RecursiveArrayTools`
+`add MeshCat FileIO MeshIO Interact CoordinateTransformations StaticArrays Colors Distances NearestNeighbors GeometryTypes StatsBase BenchmarkTools RecursiveArrayTools`

 ## Used packages that are part of Julia's stdlib
 * **Logging** - instead of `println()`